What are Mobility Hubs?

 Understanding of early adopter personas, factors driving private user demand, and examples of commercial use cases.

-Step 3: Implementation: recommendations for Hub design and delivery roadmap
+Step 4: Recommendations for Hub design and delivery roadmap

 Co-design workshops with key stakeholders to refine Hub design, draft collaboration agreements, & provide roadmap & recommendations for roll out.